AlternateNicko/Veyl-Programming-Language/README.md

 `variable = library.method()`
 where "library" is the imported library, "method" is the method of that library (or can be anything like variable assignlents) and "variable" as the variable name
+- name of module cannot overwrite the names of other built in libraries

 ___
 # Setup